About Okwae A. Miller & Artists

 Okwae A. Miller

-Okwae A. Miller is a professional dancer, emerging choreographer, and founder of Okwae A. Miller & Artists.
-Okwae strives to produce research-based interdisciplinary work rooted in personal identity, history and the universal human experience.
-Representing diverse background in performing arts and social sciences, his work intersects collaboration of mediums, technology and research to create public art.
-The work encourages an introspective journey to increase understanding of self within the social spectrum.
+Okwae A. Miller is a research-based and interdisciplinary choreographer, educator and community activist who explores the moving body as a political site, speaking into complex issues of identity, embodied history and decolonization of black/queer experiences.
+Through storytelling, intention and collaboration he develops choreographic work that shifts the narrative and socialized biases of marginalized communities.
+Representing a diverse background in performing arts and social sciences; his work intersects collaboration of mediums, technology and research to cultivate multi-dimensional activations.
 Highly graphic and expressively pure, Miller's regard to identity politics and creative environments are informative through the texture of movement, creative process and the use of collaborative effort.